Foxi3/kb-uplexa/content/uplexa_wallet.md

 ---
 title: "uPlexa Wallet"
-metaTitle: "Introduction Page about uPlexa"
+metaTitle: "uPlexa | About Wallet"
 metaDescription: "Summary info about all available uPlexa Wallet"
 ---